 Even once movies could come with sound, audiences would see VO most prominently in animation.
 Voice over examples of the time include the Walt Disney classic Steamboat Willy, among the very first animated shorts to incorporate any VO.

 Soon Warner Bros would follow suit with their own animation, featuring the voice of Mel Blanc, one of the earliest and most famous voice actors.
-The video below gives a nice summary of the various characters he voiced during his career.
+This video gives a nice summary of the various characters he voiced during his career.

 VO also provided filmmaking with ADR (automated dialogue replacement).
 This process was prominently seen in Italian films, which would always dub their dialogue in post-production.
 However, all sorts of movies have taken advantage of ADR, whose use became fairly commonplace and is widely used in filmmaking today.